dolly-parseton/kql-panopticon/README.md

 The application will:
 1. Validate Azure CLI authentication
-2. Load saved sessions from `~/.kql-panopticon/sessions/`
+2. Load saved sessions from the config directory
 3. Discover all accessible Log Analytics workspaces
 4. Open to the Settings tab